boltops-tools/sonic/docs/_docs/tutorial-ecs-run.md

 $
 ```

 In the above output a WEBrick server gets started.
 The reason this happens is because the Dockerfile default `CMD` in this project happens to start a webserver.
-Most of the time you probably want shell to debug.
+Most of the time you probably want to start shell for debugging.
 To start a bash shell just tack the bash command at the end.

 ```sh
 $ sonic ecs-run hi-web-stag bash